 Cuddling Chinchillas/Guinea Pigs

-If they trust you, then they will sit on your lap and will allow you to hug them.
+If they trust you, piggies will happily sit on your lap and let you hold them.
+They genuinely enjoy physical contact.

-However, that doesn’t mean that you cannot cuddle at all with your chinchilla.
+That doesn’t mean you can’t cuddle at all with your chinchilla, though.

 You can move your fingers through their remarkable fur.